RISCfuture/icrashedmyplane.com/README.md

 file contains example survey responses that can be used for testing.

 Cypress tests are written in TypeScript.
-To prevent Mocha/Chai's globals from interfering with Cypress's globals, a custom `tsconfig.json` and `index.d.ts` have been placed in the `test/e2e` directory to isolate the Cypress namespace.
+To prevent Mocha/Chai's globals from interfering with Cypress's globals, a custom `tsconfig.json` and `cypress.d.ts` have been placed in the `test/e2e` directory to isolate the Cypress namespace.

 `test/e2e/plugins/index.js` has been modified to add a Webpack preprocessor that